 6. Parse HTML content-type

 The default value is TEXT.
-Here, point to be noted that text/XML is not parsed as HTML.
+Here, it is to be noted that text/XML is not parsed as HTML.

 7. Step download timeout